![if !IE]> <![endif]>

-Why Meat Processing?This one-year (29 credit) certificate program is designed to increase the skilled labor force for the meat processing businesses in Montana.
+Why Meat Processing?This one-year (30(32) credit) program is designed to increase the skilled labor force for the meat processing businesses in Montana.
 The program design is unique as it allows students to network with meat processors in the state and provides hands-on learning critical for career and technical programs.
 The flexibility of the class offerings allows a student to create a program to meet their needs and lifestyle.
 This is an internship-based certificate.
 There are 4 internship levels that begin with basic training and safety requirements and culminate in advanced meat processing and cutting skills.
-The internships will take place in Montana Meat Processing plants; students will spend seven weeks at 3 to 4 different plants in an area learning from the professionals who understand the profession.
+The internships will take place in Montana Meat Processing plants with professionals in the industry.
+Students can choose to rotate every 7.5 weeks between 3 to 4 different plants or complete all internships at one location.
+The courses provide students with knowledge on retail cuts, meat evaluation and grading, business techniques, and food and agricultural marketing strategies.
+To ensure a plant placement when courses start for Fall Semester, please be enrolled in the program by August 1st.
+To ensure a plant placement when courses start for Spring Semester, please be enrolled in the program by January 1st.
 Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.

 Upon completion of this program students will will proficient in: